ESPShell for Arduino :: Accessing Sketch Variables

 SKETCH VARIABLES: REGISTRATION

-To make a variable accessible from ESPShell, it must be registered.
+To make a variable accessible from ESPShell, it must first be registered.

-Use the convar_add() macro to register a variable.
-There are also specialized macros like convar_addp() for pointers and convar_adda() for arrays.
+The convar_add() macro is used to register variables.
+Specialized macros are also available, such as convar_addp() for pointers and convar_adda() for arrays.

-Example usage in an Arduino sketch: suppose we have three variables we want to expose to the shell:
+Example usage in an Arduino sketch.
+Suppose we have three variables that we want to make accessible from the shell command line:

 static int some_variable;